Contact Lens Rebate

 The Box Quantity Must Meet The Requirement

-Many contact lens rebates require a minimum box quantity.
-Smaller orders may qualify for a lower rebate or no rebate at all, while annual supply purchases may qualify for a larger offer.
-Pay close attention to whether the rebate is based on boxes, months of supply, or a stated annual supply requirement.
+Contact lens rebates usually require a minimum box quantity.
+Smaller orders can qualify for a lower rebate or no rebate at all, while annual supply purchases can qualify for a higher rebate amount.
+Check whether the rebate is based on boxes, months of supply, or a stated annual supply requirement.

 The Purchase Date Must Fall Within The Promotion Period

-Rebate offers have a defined purchase window.
+Rebates have a defined purchase window, so timing is important when you order contact lenses online.
 Buying too early or too late can make the claim ineligible, even if the product and quantity are correct.
-The purchase date on your receipt is usually what matters most.
+The purchase date on your receipt is usually the detail rebate processors check first.

 The Claim Must Be Submitted On Time